samarth910/kundlilabs-mosaic/README.md

 ## Deployment

-The live version of KundliLabs.org is deployed with a combination of services:
+The live version of KundliLabs is deployed with a combination of services:

--   **Vercel:** For hosting the frontend application.
+-   **Lovable:** Used for continuous integration and deployment pipelines.
 -   **IONOS:** For domain name registration.
--   **Lovable:** Used for continuous integration and deployment pipelines.
+(Pending)

 To deploy your own version, you can use any platform that supports Node.js applications, such as Vercel, Netlify, or AWS Amplify.